alexkcode/flask-webhook-listener-producer/readme.md

 ## Code Deployment

-- Run `docker-compose build & up -d` to build the container and run the container in background mode.
+- Run `docker-compose up -d` to build the container and run the container in background mode.
 - Go to `http://localhost:5000` in a web browser.
 If it shows "OK" the code has been deployed successfully.

 # Message Brokering